Gotta love a good series. New and old, I binge watch so many that I would drown if they were made of water. Here's a bunch I love.

-Reminiscent of the story line of Ozark (2017) he grabs his family and moves to a remote town in the Rocky Mountains called Little Bear and begins afresh as the county sheriff.
+Reminiscent of the storyline of Ozark (2017) he grabs his family and moves to a remote town in the Rocky Mountains called Little Bear and begins afresh as the county sheriff.

 This series takes a while to ignite.
-It is like a bottle of wine, let it breathe before casting it aside and the story will develop into a well honed dark and twisted story of deception and revenge.
+It is like a bottle of wine, let it breathe before casting it aside and the story will develop into a well-honed dark and twisted story of deception and revenge.
 My favourite.

 If you like a bit of violence in your thrillers, let the writers coax you into a state of relaxation via subtle dark, blackish comedy before throwing you headfirst into some fantastic twists on what Jim's deal might be.
-There is also some very skillful cinematography, given that filming is in a beautiful place, and your eyes will delight at the scenery.
+There is also some very skilful cinematography, given that filming is in a beautiful place, and your eyes will delight at the scenery.

 Although this one is less like Mindhunter as there are no serial killers, it still maintains that gritty, dirty feel and involves law enforcement and crime and a small town so I thought I would throw it in.
 I also find it of a similar vein as it has that chill factor within its plot and includes scenes that do not hold back any punches.

 Tin Star has been renewed for a second season and will start filming in January 2018.